CiBotProject/bot-docs/DEPLOY.md

     - SUCCESS: The bot will create the issue with specified title and assigned to specified users.
     - FAIL: The bot replies with error messages.

-### Coverage Loss and Create Issue
+### 4. Coverage Loss and Create Issue
 When new commits degrades the coverage of the code, the coverage loss will be triggered, and the bot notifies repository channel that coverage has been loss and asks if someone wants to create an issue.
 1. Comment out all tests in file **test.js** to trigger the coverage loss.
-2. After a build completes the coverage loss will be triggered and issue creation stars.
-Goto issue creation steps.
+2. After a build completes the coverage loss will be triggered and issue creation conversation starts.
+Goto 3.1 to create an issue.

 ## 3. Exploratory Testing and Code Inspection